dimanaum/B2B-Banking-Service/README.md

 # Bank2Bank HTTP API

 This is a serverless HTTP API developed as a solution for the coding assignment provided by Vendia.
-This uses a modified Serverless Framework template.
+This uses a modified Serverless Framework template in combination with DynamoDB for data storage.

 ## Structure